www.scantips.com

 So any Equivalent Exposure concept of continuous light works for HSS too, which is a real big thing to know.
 In a fill flash situation, the Equivalent Exposures match both HSS flash and the sunlight exposure too.

-The purpose of the "flash" being made to be continuous is simply because there is no concept of sync necessary with any continuous light.
-The continuous light is always there, so any shutter speed works (which is the reason it is called High Speed Sync — just meaning there is no sync issue at any shutter speed).
+The purpose of the HSS "flash" being made to be continuous (is on if the shutter is open) is simply because there is no concept of sync necessary with any continuous light.
+The continuous light is always there while the shutter is open, so any shutter speed works (it is called High Speed Sync — just meaning there is no sync issue at all, so it works with any shutter speed).
 ANY continuous light does HSS, so to speak.
-Like sunlight, HSS simply works at any shutter speed (at any Equivalent Exposure).
-But like sunlight, a very fast shutter speed reduces the light, which then requires a very wide aperture in compensation (Not true of speedlight mode, with a very short flash exposure that is independent of shutter speed).
+Like sunlight, HSS simply works at any shutter speed (at any Equivalent Exposure, however HSS is not enabled at slow shutter speeds).
+But like sunlight, a very fast shutter speed reduces the light, which then requires a very wide aperture in compensation (Not true of speedlight mode, with a very short flash exposure that is independent of shutter speed, but the shutter must be open to pass it).

 However make no mistake, HSS is absolutely NOT high speed flash.
 It is merely called High Speed Sync, since continuous light is always there and has no sync requirements.
 HSS no longer works same as "flash", and is no longer a speedlight — continuous light has no motion stopping capability at all (HSS does still have the shutter speed, but the speedlight is typically faster than possible shutter speeds).